spacedriveapp/spacedrive/docs/product/faq.md

 Spacedrive is a cross platform app that allows you to manage files across all devices, drives and clouds at once.
 Check out the [readme](https://github.com/spacedriveapp) for more detailed info.

+## What is it in nerd speak?

+Using content addressable storage in a virtual distributed filesystem, Spacedrive securely combines the storage capacity and processing power of your devices into one.

 ## Can I download it yet?

 Only if you compile it yourself, but it is not stable yet.
 Follow [@spacedriveapp](https://twitter.com/spacedriveapp) for updates!